Search Elsevier Student Life

 Looking for a specific product?
 Visit Evolve ↗

-Did you know the NCLEX® is changing in April 2023?
-That means all RN and PN students will be required to take the Next Generation NCLEX® (NGN)—a new approach to the licensure exam that focuses on clinical judgment to get you thinking like a nurse before you enter the workforce.
+The Next Generation NCLEX® (NGN) is here!
+All RN and PN students are now required to take the NGN—a new approach to the licensure exam that focuses on clinical judgment to get you thinking like a nurse before you enter the workforce.

 The NGN might seem like a big change, but Elsevier has you covered—learn more about the details of the exam, how it will impact you, and ways you can prepare for new item types you’ll see on the NGN.

-Here’s the good news—the knowledge you’re gaining in your program will still apply to the NGN, but the NGN will offer a different way to measure your clinical judgment.
+Here’s the good news—the knowledge you’re gaining in your program will stills applies to the NGN, but the NGN offers a different way to measure your clinical judgment.
 Elsevier is your trusted partner in making sure you have everything you need for the changes ahead.

 If your institution uses these you’ll see NGN content in: